matthewkhoury96/random_quantum_circuits/README.md

 This code makes use of the following libraries: numpy, scipy, numba, matplotlib.

 ## Testing the Code
-To make sure everything is working properly, run following command inside the appropriate directory
+To make sure everything is working properly, run the following command inside the appropriate directory
 ```
 python test.py
 ```